robin-hartmann/BunkerDefense/README.md

 # 🕹️ BunkerDefense

-Basic shooter for SteamVR - Destroy the Wheelers with your gun before they blow up your bunker! (educational project)
+Basic shooter for SteamVR - Destroy the Wheelers with your gun before they blow up your bunker!

 ![Start Menu](docs/images/start-menu.png)